Gender Watchdog Blog

 • Chinese Platform (Xiaohongshu): Ghost-banning triggered by content mirroring

-• Western Platforms: X/Twitter (context suppression + evidence cleanup), Substack (temporary blocking reversed when exposed), Domain (infrastructure-level interference)
+• Western Platforms: X/Twitter (context suppression + evidence cleanup), Substack (temporary blocking reversed when exposed), Domain (traffic spike incident - most likely AI bots)

 Escalation Timeline